 Although I present stories from a variety of countries and genres, I specialized in those from Russia, rewriting ancient tales for storytelling.
 In 1995 I was awarded the Parents Choice Gold Award for my recording of Russian Wonder Tales in Stories from the Hearth.
 For some time now I have been writing stories for children, many of which I originally created as a storyteller.
 Over the years I have written newsletters and speeches on a variety of subjects.
 My articles and essays have appeared in newspapers and magazines such as Christian Science Monitor.
 A fascination with history led me to write historical biographies, commissioned by well-known Oregon families.

 Since making Estacada my home, I have made friends with others who value the history of the area.
-Based on my research and personal interviews, two books on Estacada history have been professionally published.
+Based on my research and personal interviews, three books on Estacada history have been professionally published.
 I am passionate about collecting information on the growth of Estacada, beginning with early settlers in 1840 and following the expansion of the city and its surrounding communities to the present.
 It is a pleasure and privilege for me to record the history and see it published for today’s citizens, and for the generations to follow.

 In whatever I write, I am fortunate to be able to use my love of language to create pleasure, excitement, and beauty.